dayzongithub/dayznotes/README.md

 - Go look for water/drinks instantly.
 - Food also recovers some thirst because food has quite some water in it.
 - In forests, near trees and in sheds often there grow some eatable mushrooms ready for a quick snack.
 (I'm not aware of poisenous ones just yet.)
 - In the wild there roam packs of wolvles which can attack you.
-Be prepared with sufficient bandages/weapons/ammo/torches??
-I have yet to surives wolve encounters.
+Again you'll hear them before you see them.
+Be prepared with sufficient bandages/weapons/ammo/torches?? ~~I have yet to surives wolve encounters.~~ When I heared howling I stayed close to buildings.
+Then a single wolf came to pick on some zombies, the zombies managed to kill the first wolf.
+After getting me some nice wolf steak and heading out a second wolf appeared, but now prepared, I quickly killed it with my revolver.
+I think the dead of two of theirs fended of the rest of the pack appearing.

 ### Zombie tips